 Macy (Britt McKillip), Chip (Alberto Ghisi), Sara (Isabelle Deluce), Schrader (Jean-Luc Bilodeau), and Rhonda (Samm Todd) set out to visit a flooded quarry outside of town.
 As they walk, Macy recounts the urban legend of the “Halloween School Bus Massacre,” which occurred thirty years ago when a school bus transporting eight mischievous children drowned in the quarry.
 The driver survived, but his whereabouts remain unknown.
 The group of teenagers plan to descend into the quarry and place eight jack-o’-lanterns to pay their respects to the lost souls.

-Trick ‘r Treat is probably one of the great Grade-B thriller/horror films out there and could be an instant cult classic.
+Written and directed by American filmmaker Michael Dougherty, Trick ‘r Treat is arguably one of the great horror films out there and could be an instant cult classic.
 The story involves several interconnected characters, and the best thing is that you cannot possibly guess what is going to happen next, which keeps audiences engaged until the very end.
 It features unexpected terror and amusement at the same time.
 Although it is not recommended for the faint of heart, this film is a must-see for any fan of horror cinema.

 Trick ‘r Treat was initially scheduled for a theatrical release on 5 October 2007, but was ultimately shelved after being delayed.